 6th slot Defensive items:

-Abyssal Scepter, Guardian Angel, Zhonya's Hourglass, Quicksilver Sash, Banshee's Veil
+Abyssal Mask, Guardian Angel, Zhonya's Hourglass, Quicksilver Sash, Banshee's Veil

 The factors into these choices usually is Abyssal vs double AP compositions or poke mages, guardians vs wombo combo or Single Target CC and Zhonya's against AD mids and heavy AD comps.
 Quicksilver Sash and Banshee's Veil are also situation items based on enemy CC and champions.